Golden Dolphin III

 Corals

-The Golden Dolphin III , with a length of no less than 40 meters, is a successful combination of style and innovation.
-It was completed in 2008 and has been delighting divers all year round ever since.
+The Golden Dolphin III, which is an amazing 40 meters long, is a perfect blend of style & innovation.
+It was built in 2008 and has been thrilling divers all year round ever since.

-The Golden Dolphin III is definitely a boat that makes divers' hearts beat faster!
+The Golden Dolphin III is definitely a boat that will make any diver's heart race!

 CABINS

-• 10 cabins with space for a total of 20 guests
+• You'll find 10 cabins on board, with enough room for a total of 20 guests.

-Upper deck: 4 cabins - 2 with double beds, 2 with single beds
+On the upper deck, there are 4 cabins – 2 with comfy double beds and 2 with single beds.

-The air-conditioned guest cabins on the Golden Dolphin III are equipped with a minibar and en-suite bathroom with shower/WC.
+Each air-conditioned guest cabin on the Golden Dolphin III is equipped with a minibar and its own private bathroom, complete with a shower and toilet.

 • Length: 40 meters / Width: 8 meters